ericcosta0758/Simulation-and-Monte-Carlo/README.md

 a = 3.294166288071397

-image exercise 2 (images can be found in the foulder images)
+image exercise 2 (images can be found in the folder images)

 #